Jaezmien/notitg-party/README.md

 | `username` | Yes | `""` | Your username |
 | `version` | No | `false` | Print version and exit |

-## Notes

-- If you are on Linux, you need to run the program with `sudo` priviledges.

 # Theme

 Install [theme/](./theme) into your `Themes/` folder as is.
 Feel free to rename the folder. (e.g. The path should now look like `Themes/simply-party`)

-## Note
+> [!note]

-If your NotITG default theme folder isn't `simply-love-notitg`, please go to Party's [metrics.ini](./theme/metrics.ini) and change `Global.FallbackTheme` to your folder's name.
+> If your NotITG default theme folder isn't `simply-love-notitg`, please go to Party's [metrics.ini](./theme/metrics.ini) and change `Global.FallbackTheme` to your folder's name.
+>

-This theme contains only the necessary files, and falls back on the default theme for a majority of its content.
+> This theme contains only the necessary files, and falls back on the default theme for a majority of its content.

 # Testers
 - UltraAmeise